jprotzman/signalk-venus-tanks-plugin/README.md

-If you have a multi-channel tank sensor on CAN and you have only one tank of each fluid type, then look at Kevin Windrem's project (see above) for a solution that doesn't involve Signal K).
+If you have a multi-channel tank sensor on CAN and you have only one tank of each fluid type, then look at Kevin Windrem's project (see above) for a solution that doesn't involve Signal K.

 ## System requirements